-In the latest review, a number of multi-sector funds were analysed using the three new Mercer climate change scenarios over three time periods, including Mercer Growth, Mercer Growth with 10% Private Markets and an illustrative sustainability themed version for testing purposes.
-The comprehensive analysis report includes a lot more detail, but summary results are included below for the two current Mercer funds.
+In the latest review, the MMT Growth Fund was analysed using the three new Mercer climate change scenarios over three time periods, based on the Fund's Strategic Asset Allocation (SAA) as at end June 2019.
+The Fund was analysed alongside an illustrative climate de-risked version for testing purposes.
+The climate de-risked version assumes all current equity exposure is allocated to a passive low fossil fuel equity fund.
+The comprehensive analysis report includes a lot more detail, but summary results are included below.